Artem is a management consultant with a strong background in marketing and branding. As a valuable m... | See full bio

 At the time of writing cryptocurrency for beginners guide, the total market capitalization was over $1.4 trillion.

 “Cryptocurrency” isn’t necessarily the same as “a cryptocurrency”, however.
-Semantics is perhaps the biggest challenge newbies have to contend with when exploring the world of crypto.
+Semantics is perhaps the biggest challenge newbies have to contend with when exploring the crypto world.

-To truly grasp the basics of cryptocurrency, realize that bitcoin is just one of the thousands of cryptos.
-On some occasions, a cryptocurrency may not necessarily pertain to a virtual currency either.
+To truly grasp the basics of cryptocurrency, realize that Bitcoin is just one of the thousands of cryptos.
+Occasionally, a cryptocurrency may not necessarily pertain to a virtual currency.

 A cryptocurrency can mean different things.
 You have to be aware of every context in which people use the term to understand the crypto economy more easily.